 Top Planting Tips

-Pebble pots make an ideal home for all dry loving plants such as Alpines, Sedum, Sempervivum, Cactus and Bonsai.
-However we love the flexibility of being able to plant all sorts of fabulous plant varieties, annuals and herbs so with this in mind all our pots leave our workshop with the PH levels carefully rebalanced and all ready to allow you to unleash your planting container creativity 🪴
+With an unmatched plethora of shapes and sizes available, Pebble pots allow you the flexibility to plant all sorts of fabulous plant varieties, annuals, herbs and bulbs.
+With this in mind all our pots leave our workshop carefully ‘conditioned’ and ready to allow you to unleash your planting container creativity 🪴

 Drainage holes